Services & Programs

 of the following by the WKU Office of Teacher Certification:

-Once the TC-TP Form has been processed and approved, it is mailed directly to the Kentucky EPSB.
-Each applicant receives a copy of the approved TC-TP Form.
+Once the CA-TP Form has been processed and approved, it is mailed directly to the Kentucky EPSB.
+Each applicant receives a copy of the approved CA-TP Form.
 This certificate is only good for one year (renewable twice for a total of three years), and is only in effect as long as the individual is pursuing the master's degree and employed as a teacher.
 Students must take and pass all required PRAXIS exams and be ready to begin the Kentucky Teacher Internship Program (KTIP) before a third Temporary Provisional Certificate may be issued.

 |Q. 11:||May I get a recommendation for a rank change as soon as I have completed enough graduate hours?
 May any graduate hours be counted toward the Rank II or Rank I classification?|